 This is just one of the skills that take time to develop as you grow in beekeeping experience.
 Read as many beekeeping books as you can.
 Every books has strengths in different areas of keeping bees.

 This is true as well in regards to the skills of learning to find your queen bee.

 Trick #2 – Learn How to Identify the Queen

 You can not understand how to find the queen bee if you don’t know what she looks like !
-A queen bee resembles the other female worker bees in some aspects.
-Both the queen bee and workers are female.
+A queen bee looks similar to the other female worker bees in some aspects.
+Because, both the queen bee and workers are female.